dbrownidau/constitution/new_constitution.md

 12.9.
 The Academic Committee's Report

 12.10.
-The Support Committee's Report
+The Representative Committee's Report

 12.11.
 The election for the new executive committee